If you’ve ever researched popular ways to make money online before, you’ve probably stumbled across user testing gigs.

 How Does UserCrowd Work?

 UserCrowd is completely free to sign up for.
 Additionally, you need to be 18 or older and live in a country where PayPal is supported.
+I was able to sign up in a minute, and the platform is very easy to use.

 If you pass these requirements, you can try making money with UserCrowd in five steps: